 Your kindergartner will love exploring all things science this year.
 To keep them engaged, you can experiment with different month by month science experiments.
 Each month, you’ll have fun with different seasonal, themed science projects that teach your child fun science concepts.

-Month by Month Science Experiments
+Kindergarten Science Experiments

 It’s easy to teach your kindergarten student about science year round with these month by month science experiments.
 Simply pick a few science projects to work on each month and have fun!
 Here are a few science projects you can get started with.

 - Ice, Salt & Temperature – this interesting science project teaches about winter roads.

 - Dry Ice Experiment – be amazed with this dry ice winter experiment